 Arlington

 For children ages 2-5, call Child Find at 703-228-6175.
-More information about Child Find is available online.
+More information about Child Find is available online on the Arlington Public Schools website.

+For preschool aged children (ages 3-5 year) who are residents of Fairfax County, call Child Find in Fairfax County Public Schools at 571-423-4121.
 Fairfax County Public Schools offers three types of supports for children who are found eligible for services through Child Find: resource support, class-based support, and a preschool autism program known as PAC.

 City of Alexandria

 For children up to age 3, call the Parent-Infant Education Program (PIE) at 703-746-3363.
 More information is available online.
+Alexandria uses the centralized state system to submit referrals to determine if a child qualifies for services.
+To make a request for evaluation for PIE in Alexandria, use the online state portal and enter your home address.

 Private Evaluations